neptunelabs/fsi-viewer-samples/samples/modal/README.md

-# Frontpage - Using FSI Viewer for Image Zoom - Modal Version
+# Using FSI Viewer for Image Zoom - Modal Version

 This readme describes how the detail page sample with *FSI Viewer* in a modal is achieved.
 The aim of the demo is to show how you can easily integrate images with zoom by just adding